cvtps2dq/IrisRGB/README.md

 For example - IRIS will glow red, when you use too much audio compression.

 As cv2 said once:
-> Audio is a way to express your feelings,
+> Audio is a way to express your feelings, audio is art, audio is hard work, and it's good to have assistance in process of creating it.
-> Audio is art
-> Audio is hard work,
-> And it's good to have assistance in process.

 TeamEntropy and contributors, 2023